indhirarizkaka/Rise-of-the-Muslimah-Scholar/README.md

 ## How to Run
 1. Clone this repository
 2. Open the `.uproject` file
 3. Build / Play the project

+## Playable Build
+Download the packaged game from the [Releases] section.

 ---